Afudu/P9_OpenClassroom/README.md

 - **Database:** SQLite

 ## Project Tasks
-1. Complete Django models following Database Schema.
+1. Complete the Django models following Database Schema.
-2. Create Forms for data validation and transformation.
+2. Create the Forms for data validation and transformation.
-3. Create Views and Templates to handle API logic.
+3. Create the Views and Templates to handle API logic.
 4. Define URL routes for the API.

 ## Local Development